PRE-PRIMARY (18 MONTH – 3 YEAR OLD PROGRAM)

 MIDDLE SCHOOL (12-14 YEARS)

-Matt Alexander first started working at Mountain Pathways in 2007 after graduating from ASU with a degree in Sustainable Development.
+Matt Alexander is the Assistant Director.
+He first started working at Mountain Pathways in 2007 after graduating from ASU with a degree in Sustainable Development.
 After working several years in the office and in the Upper Elementary he went away for a few years to study Calculus, Differential Equations, Physics and whole lot more.
 When he came back to MPS in 2016 he was excited to share his love of math and science with the middle school.
-In addition to teaching math and science, Matt helps Glenn run the day to day operations in the office.
+In addition to teaching math and science, Matt also serves as the Assistant Director and Director of Summer Programs.